 This pack is a practical resource designed to support teachers who want to introduce public speaking in their school.
-The Historical Association 'The Great Debate' is a public speaking competition for students in the UK & Ireland aged between 16 and 18 that takes place annually.
+The Historical Association 'The Great Debate' is a public speaking competition for students in the UK & Ireland that takes place annually.